The analytical review

 Also, Russia needs:

-- officially to approve the United Nations Declaration on the Rights of Indigenous Peoples, ILO Convention No. 169 on Indigenous and Tribal Peoples in Independent Countries and other international laws relating to the indigenous rights;
+- officially to approve the United Nations Declaration on the Rights of Indigenous Peoples, ILO Convention No. 169 on Indigenous and Tribal Peoples in Independent Countries and other

 -to implement the rights of indigenous peoples in Russia in according to provisions of international law on indigenous peoples.